Energy Healing for Animals

 Animal lovers know that animals have feelings and remember what has caused them pain.
 The Emotion Code works as well for animals as it does for people; in my experience working with animals I can tell they appreciate energy healing, I feel their gratitude after a session.
 Having worked with rescued dogs, I can say for sure that they are much calmer after energy work.

-The Emotion Code for animals is effective and affordable, very good for problem behaviours.
+The Emotion Code for animals is effective and affordable, very good for problem behaviors.
 If you have pets why not let them benefit from this work too?

-Sessions are done remotely by phone or Skype
+Sessions are done remotely by phone or Zoom.

 Special rates available for kennels and shelters.